Jzjsnow/navi-complexity/README.md

 - **gen_figures.ipynb** reproduces the figures in the paper.

 ## Data
-Data to replicate the results of the paper (saved as python objects in pickle files):
+Data to replicate the results of the paper:
+- smart_card_data: 7 days of smart card records in Beijing and Shanghai, and 5 days in Shenzhen (all for Shenzhen) are shared in this data set for replication.
+	* bj_2019.csv: Beijing subway from 2019/5/15-2019/5/21.
+	* sh_2015.csv: Shanghai subway from 2015/4/15-2015/4/21.
+	* sz_2017.csv: Shenzhen subway from 2017/10/16-2017/10/20.
+- subway_info: attributes of subway lines and stations in Beijing/Shanghai/Shenzhen (by 2020)
+	* lines_[bj/sh/sz].csv: list of subway lines.
+	* stations_[bj/sh/sz].csv: list of subway stations.
+	* Eudistance_[bj/sh/sz].csv: Euclidean distance between each station pair.
 - networks: subway networks of three cities from 2000 to 2020.
 	* Beijing (bj): 15 snapshots.
 	* Shanghai (sh): 18 snapshots.
 	* Shenzhen (sz): 8 snapshots.
-- networks_with_records: subway networks of three cities in the specific years with smart card data.
-	* Beijing (2019), Shanghai (2015), Shenzhen (2017).
-	* 7 days of smart card records in Beijing and Shanghai, and 5 days in Shenzhen (all for Shenzhen) are shared in this data set for replication, please contact the authors for more data.
+	* Each subway network and its information network are separately constructed by [networkx](https://networkx.org/) graph models and saved in GML format .
 - surveydata: 272 subway trips with known routes and duration through questionnaires in the three studied cities.
+- flow_official: the official ridership of the Beijing subway for May 2019.
 - src_data: basic information used to initialize the code.
 - output: output data used to generate the figures in the paper.